 Why a simple list of walkers is not enough

-Orb iDog’s marketplace direction is built around exactly that: request, acceptance, statuses, dog handoff, controlled session logic and a future live map foundation.
+Orb iDog’s dog walker flow is built around exactly that: request, acceptance, status updates, dog handoff, controlled session logic, and app-based live context.

 Professional dog walker and transparency

 Technology does not replace trust, but it can support it.
-When there are clear statuses such as arrived, dog picked up, walk started, dog returned and walk completed, the owner is not left guessing.
+When there are clear status updates such as arrived, dog picked up, walk started, dog returned, and walk completed, the owner is not left guessing.

 When does an owner need a dog walker?